MaffooClock/arduino-dbg/README.md

 * If not already installed, install `binutils` through your OS package manager.
 * Clone and build the [Arduino library](https://github.com/kimballa/PyArduinoDebug) with `make install`.
-* Follow instructions in `dbg.h` to include in your application.
+* Follow instructions in `PyArduinoDebug.h` to include in your application.
 * Run `arduino-dbg` to launch the debug console.
 Use `-h` to see CLI options.
 * Set your Arduino platform: e.g.: `set arduino.platform = uno`
 * Use the `help` command at the prompt to see available capabilities.